 Categories make it easier for others to find content in your organization.
 If your organization has configured categories, you can assign up to 20 categories to your item.
 If you have privileges to update organizational content, you can also categorize items owned by other organization members.
-To create or edit categories for an item, click Edit next to Categories and select the categories you want to assign.
+To create or edit categories for an item, click Edit next to Categories and select the categories to assign.
 You can also use the Filter categories box to narrow the categories.
 Click Save when you are finished.

 Your item may contain data from different agencies or individuals.
 This is the place to give credit to the data providers.

 You can copy and paste the URL of an app, ArcGIS Server layer, or hosted layer and use it elsewhere.
-For example, developers might want to include the URL of a hosted web layer in apps they build.
+For example, developers can include the URL of a hosted web layer in apps they build.

 For image items that are shared with the public (everyone), the URL field can also be used to include the image in pop-ups.

 Add ratings and comments

 Each item page includes a rating.
-Ratings are based on a weighted average of five stars, with one star reflecting a poor item and five stars reflecting a great item.
+Ratings are based on a weighted average of five stars, with one star indicating a poor item and five stars indicating a great item.
 The rating value provides a weighted average that factors in the number of ratings an item has received as well as the average rating.
 Therefore, an item with two ratings of four stars each has a higher rating than an item with one rating of four stars.
 To rate an item, you must be signed in and can only rate items you don't own.
 You can only add one rating per item.
 While you can change your rating, the count remains the same.
 To rate an item, click the appropriate star in the Details area on the right side of the Overview tab.